user-kaus2bh/sales-forecasting-mlops/README.md

 ## Author

-Built as a 4-day MLOps capstone project.
+Built as a MLOps  project.